 On June 3rd 2019 Peter Youngs presented “Water for Food”.
 Peter has extensive knowledge of this from his original job managing the vegetable crops on the Broxtead estate at Sutton and his retirement job managing the East Suffolk Water abstractors group, looking after the interests of irrigators.
 He l explained why irrigation is so important, how it is done and where the water comes from.
 He also covered the legislation affecting abstraction and also looked at future supply challenges and potential new sources of water in East Suffolk.
 A most enlightening talk.

-On August 5th 2019 Peter Wain will talk to us about the medieval port of Goseford.
-The talk is all about a lost medieval port on the river Deben, its origins, its disappearance and its importance.
-Another not to be missed talk at Woodbridge Probus.
+On August 5th 2019 Peter Wain spoke to us about the medieval port of Goseford.
+The talk was all about a lost medieval port on the river Deben, its origins, its disappearance and its importance.
+Another fascinating talk at Woodbridge Probus.

-He is happy to answer questions on research and how to expand on your knowledge of their long sacrifices to give us a free world.
+He answered questions on research and how to expand on your knowledge of their long sacrifices to give us a free world.

 Always a good lunch followed by a fascinating talk